 Parcel Number(s) 409282019

 Street 611 Market Avenue

 Site Size (acres) 0.17 acres

 Community North Richmond

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Housing Element Sites Mixed Use 30 to 75
+Proposed General Plan Land Use Housing Element Sites

-Proposed Zoning Housing Site Planned-Unit District M-125
+Proposed Zoning Housing Site Planned-Unit District

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 30 to 75

 Realistic Units 2 lower-income units

 Existing residential units on site 2

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

-SITE 767: 6TH ST. NEAR VERDE AVE.
+SITE 76: 6TH ST. NEAR VERDE AVE.

 Parcel Number(s) 409291009

 Street 1932 Sixth Street

 Site Size (acres) 0.17 acres

 Community North Richmond

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Housing Element Sites Residential Medium High - 17 to 30
+Proposed General Plan Land Use Housing Element Sites

-Proposed Zoning Housing Site Planned-Unit District M-30
+Proposed Zoning Housing Site Planned-Unit District

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 17 to 30

 Realistic Units 2 lower-income units

 Existing residential units on site 2

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

-SITE 778: MCAVOY SITE
+SITE 77: MCAVOY SITE

 Parcel Number(s) 098250013

 Street No address

 Site Size (acres) 256.18 acres

 Community Bay Point

 Current General Plan Parks Watersheds and Open Space

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Housing Element SitesResidential Medium High - 17 to 30
+Proposed General Plan Land Use Housing Element Sites

-Proposed Zoning Housing Site Planned-Unit District M 30
+Proposed Zoning Housing Site Planned-Unit District

 Vacant or Non-Vacant Vacant

 Proposed Density (units per acre) 17 to 30

 Realistic Units 500 lower-income units

 Existing residential units on site 0

 Small or Large Site?
 Yes - large

-Unit assumptions are based on an older lapsed prior approval for residential development on this site that involved adjusting the urban limit line to include the southern part of this parcel.
+Unit assumptions are based on prior approval for residential development on this site that involved adjusting the urban limit line to include the southern part of this parcel.
 The Bay Point waterfront site, owned by PG&E, is east of McAvoy Harbor site.
 The site is 256 acres and includes a former industrial settlement pond to the east and the former marina and boat storage area to the west.
 Other sites larger than 10 acres in the County have successfully subdivided and resulted in multifamily housing projects.
 Examples include Park Regency, Hilltop Commons and Avalon Bay Apartments.
-The developable portion of thisis site is within the County's Urban Limit Line and totals about 20 acres.
+The developable portion of this site is within the County's Urban Limit Line and totals about 20 acres.
 The developable part of the parcel is the hatched area shown in the exhibit above.
 For wastewater service for this site an amendment to the Delta Diablo Sanitation District sphere of influence would be needed and then it would need annexed into the sanitation district.
 There is recent precedent for this when Delta Diablo Sanitation District annexed a Park District in the same area and pulled a pipe over the railroad tracks.
 The property owner is undergoing remediation of the eastern portion of the site before conveyance of the property for development.

-SITE 789: RAY LANE
+SITE 78: RAY LANE